jehtiouf/movie-nomination/README.md

 ### ABOUT

+Can't decide what to watch next with your family & friends?

-A single-page-application to search for your favorite movies & TV shows and vote for the ones to watch next with your family & friends.
+A single-page-application to search for your favorite movies & TV shows and vote for the ones to watch next.

 ### How to use